Simi06/Microsoft_Engage/README.md

 <!-- ABOUT THE PROJECT -->
 ## **About the Project**
 Engage 2021 is a Engagement and Mentorship program created by Microsoft engineers, in association with Ace Hacker team, for engineering students.Through this initiative, students get a chance to be mentored by Microsoft and be a part of AMA Sessions, Webinars and Leader talks delivered by Microsoft employees.
 The challenge was to **build a Microsoft Teams Clone** .
-It should be a fully functional prototype with at least one mandatory functionality - *a minimum of two participants should be able connect with each other and have a video conversation*.[Microsoft Engage 2021](https://microsoft.acehacker.com/engage2021/?mc_cid=51cf8705a5&mc_eid=e7a7568555#challenge)
+It should be a fully functional prototype with at least one mandatory functionality - *a minimum of two participants should be able connect with each other and have a video conversation*.[To know more about Microsoft Engage 2021](https://microsoft.acehacker.com/engage2021/?mc_cid=51cf8705a5&mc_eid=e7a7568555#challenge)